py2ai/py2ai.github.io/_posts/2020-11-13-How-to-make-a-real-time-voice-plot-in-PyQt5.md

 - GUI
 - Real-time Data
 - Microphone
-title: PyQt5 GUI to Plot Live Audio Data from Microphone in Real-Time
+title: PyQt5 GUI to Plot Live Audio from Microphone in Real-Time
 ---